Vosoritide

-Vosoritide, sold under the brand name Voxzogo, is a medication used for the treatment of achondroplasia.
+Vosoritide, sold under the brand name Voxzogo, is a medication used for the treatment of achondroplasia, a genetic condition that causes severely short stature and disproportionate growth.

+Achondroplasia is caused by a genetic mutation that increases the activity of a certain growth regulation gene called fibroblast growth factor receptor 3 (FGFR3).
+The overabundance of protein coded by the FGFR3 gene prevents normal bone growth.
+Vosoritide works by binding to a specific receptor called natriuretic peptide receptor B that reduces the growth regulation gene's activity, thus allowing for bone growth.

 The most common side effects include injection site reactions (such as swelling, redness, itching, or pain), vomiting, and decreased blood pressure.

-Achondroplasia is a genetic condition that causes severely short stature and disproportionate growth.
-The average height of an adult with achondroplasia is approximately four feet.
-People with achondroplasia have a genetic mutation that causes a certain growth regulation gene called fibroblast growth factor receptor 3 to be overly active, which prevents normal bone growth.
-Vosoritide works by binding to a specific receptor called natriuretic peptide receptor-B that reduces the growth regulation gene's activity and stimulates bone growth.

 Vosoritide was approved for medical use in the European Union in August 2021, and in the United States in November 2021.
 The US Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

 In the European Union, vosoritide is indicated for the treatment of achondroplasia in people two years of age and older whose epiphyses are not closed.

 In the United States, vosoritide is indicated to increase growth in children five years of age and older with achondroplasia and open epiphyses (growth plates).